Archival Connections for Multilingual Educators and Learners

 Mohamed Abdi was interviewed in 2014.
 At the time he was speaking as the founder of the newly formed Somali Bantu Community Association of Vermont.
 Reflecting on his experiences as a community leader and a father, Mohamed speaks about the distinction between assimilation and integration for individuals and families who have resettled in Vermont.

-Mohamed Abdi - Integrate vs. Assimilate
+Mohamed Abdi - Integration vs. Assimilation

 Martha Pellerin